He4eT/oddsquat/src/pages/lost+found.md

     <header>
       <strong>
         <a href='https://www.yr.no/en/' target='_blank'>
-          Yr from NRK and Meteorologisk Institutt
+          Yr&nbsp;from NRK and Meteorologisk Institutt
         </a>
       </strong>
     </header>